rmraya/TypesXML/samples/README.md

 These TypeScript snippets mirror the scenarios covered in `docs/tutorial.md`.
 They import the library exactly as you would in an application that depends on the published npm package.

 Start with the [project README](../README.md) for a high-level overview, then follow the detailed walkthrough in [`docs/tutorial.md`](../docs/tutorial.md) if you need extra context while running these scripts.
+For XML↔JSON workflows, pair these samples with the [JSON and XML Conversion Guide](../docs/jsonTutorial.md).

 ## Prerequisites